-"Some guy named Jack brought them by the office for you today.
+"Some guy named Jack brought them by the office for you.
 He wanted to see you.
 He said he was Doug's boyfriend's daughter's husband or something...I can't quite remember.
 He's related to Doug somehow anyway."

-Amy thought the name sounded familiar from the conversation she and Doug had over drinks that one time at The Whitewash.
+Amy thought the name sounded familiar from a conversation with Doug.

-"Yeah?
-I'm sure Doug just mentioned to him something about what happened at the office."
-Amy offered giving Doug and this Jack person the benefit of the doubt - in contrast to the accusatory tone in Leon's voice.
+"OK, yeah?
+I'm sure Doug just mentioned to him about something happening at the office."
+Amy offered giving Doug and Jack the benefit of the doubt in contrast to the accusatory tone in Leon's voice.
 Maddy was biting at the corner of the inside of her lip impatiently.

-"So you know this clown, Jack, then?"
+"So you know this clown, Jack?"
 Leon asked Amy.

 "No, but the name sounds familiar.
-I think I remember Doug mentioning him.
+I think I remember Doug mentioning him once.
 Why?"
 "Why?
 Because he told me he felt bad and wanted to give you flowers because Doug said he helped do this to you!"